+- □ Applicants must be registered in the federal Systems for Award Management (SAM) and the DC HEALTH Enterprise Grants Management System (EGMS).

+- □ Complete your EGMS registration two weeks prior to the application deadline.

+- □ Start constructing and uploading your application components into EGMS at least a week prior to the application deadline.

+- □ The complete Application Package should include the following:

+- Table of Contents

+- Application Proposal

+- Project Abstract

+- Project Narrative

+- o Work Plan

+- o Logic Model

+- Project Budget

+- Budget Justification

+- Staffing Plan & Organizational Chart

+- o Letters of Commitment

-Applicants must be registered in the federal Systems for Award Management (SAM) and the DC HEALTH Enterprise Grants Management System (EGMS).
-Complete your EGMS registration two weeks prior to the application deadline.
-Start constructing and uploading your application components into EGMS at least a week prior to the application deadline.
-The complete Application Package should include the following: Table of Contents Assurances, Certifications, and Application Proposal Certification Documents Project Abstract Mandatory Business Documents o Project Narrative o Work Plan o Logic Model Project Budget Budget Justification Staffing Plan &amp; Organizational Chart Letters of Commitment Documents requiring signature have been signed by an agency head or AUTHORIZED Representative of the applicant organization.
-The Applicant needs a DUNS number to be awarded funds.
-Go to Dun and Bradstreet to ш apply for and obtain a DUNS # if needed.
-The Project Narrative is written on 81⁄2 by 11-inch paper, 1.0 spaced , Arial or Times New Roman font using 12-point type (11 -point font for tables and figures) with a minimum of one-inch margins.
+- Assurances, Certifications, and Certification Documents - Mandatory Business Documents

+- □ Documents requiring signature have been signed by an agency head or AUTHORIZED Representative of the applicant organization. - □ The Applicant needs a DUNS number to be awarded funds.
+Go to Dun and Bradstreet to apply for and obtain a DUNS # if needed. - □ The Project Narrative is written on 81⁄2 by 11-inch paper, 1.0 spaced, Arial or Times New Roman font using 12-point type (11 -point font for tables and figures) with a minimum of one-inch margins.
 The total size of all uploaded files may not exceed the equivalent of 50 pages when printed.
-Applications that do not conform to these requirements will not be forwarded to the review panel.
-The application proposal format conforms to the "Application Elements" listed in the RFA.
-The proposed budget is complete and complies with the budget forms provided in the RFA.
-The budget narrative is complete and describes the categories of items proposed.
-The proposed work plan, logic model, and other attachments are complete and comply with the forms and format provided in the RFA

-□ Submit your application via EGMS by 6:00pm on the deadline of August 31, 2020.
+Applications that do not conform to these requirements will not be forwarded to the review panel. - \Box The application proposal format conforms to the "Application Elements" listed in the RFA. - □ The proposed budget is complete and complies with the budget forms provided in the RFA.
+The budget narrative is complete and describes the categories of items proposed. - □ The proposed work plan, logic model, and other attachments are complete and comply with the forms and format provided in the RFA - □ Submit your application via EGMS by 6:00 p.m. on the deadline of September 20, 2021.